 Wythe County is governed by a seven-member Board of Supervisors and the County is run on a day-to-day basis by a County Administrator and staff.
 Wythe County recently underwent a regular revision of the document designed to guide the future of the area, the comprehensive plan.

-Currently, the Board of Supervisors is led by Chairman Tim Reeves and Wythe County’s Administrator is Stephen Bear.
+Currently, the Board of Supervisors is led by Chairman Brian Vaught and Wythe County’s Administrator is Stephen Bear.

 Other elected officials also govern Wythe County and are prescribed in the Virginia Constitution.

 Clerk of Circuit Court